mcontim/GeoGrids.jl/README.md

 Extracts the countries from a given region.
 The output represents the field `domain` of `GeoRegion`.

 It first gets the field names of the `GeoRegion` type, excluding the `:regionName`, then maps these field names to their corresponding values in the `GeoRegion` instance `r`, creating a collection of pairs.
 It filters out any pairs where the value is empty.
-It converts this collection of pairs into a `NamedTuple`, finally, it calls `CountriesBorders.extract_countries` with the `NamedTuple` as keyword arguments.
+It converts this collection of pairs into a `NamedTuple`, finally, it calls `GeoGrids.extract_countries` with the `NamedTuple` as keyword arguments.

-This function is an overload of `CountriesBorders.extract_countries` that takes a `GeoRegion` object as input.
+This function is an overload of `GeoGrids.extract_countries` that takes a `GeoRegion` object as input.
 It extracts the countries from the given region and returns them.

 ---